 About Kiki

-Kiki is always on the scene for local events in Chicago.
-She was a judge for Burger Bash hosted by media giant Modern Luxury’s publication CS, as well as a judge for the Oyster Shucking event at Frontier with some of the best shuckers in Chicago.
-She was a featured emcee for Chicago Gourmet 2011 at Millennium Park working with some of the best tastemakers from around the globe and emceed the Italian Expo 2011 with two noteworthy chefs.
+Kiki is consistently on the scene for events in Chicago.
+She was a 2011 judge for Burger Bash hosted by media giant Modern Luxury’s publication CS, as well as a judge for the 2011 Oyster Shucking event at Frontier with some of the best shuckers in Chicago.
+In 2011, she emceed the Italian Expo with two noteworthy chefs.
+She was a featured emcee for Chicago Gourmet 2011 & 2012 and the a Smackdown Judge for Chicago Gourmet 2013 at Millennium Park working with some of the top tastemakers from around the globe.
 Recently, Kiki has been tapped by several restaurateurs to consult on menu tastings, media and interiors for soon-to-be opened Chicago hot spots.
+She currently contributes to Modern Luxury's newest publication, NS Magazine and is on the Advisory Board.
+Kiki writes a weekly Beauty and Her Feast column for the Sun-Times Splash online

-Kiki and her husband, Prince Charming, have four children ages 17 – 7.
-They all like to eat as much as Kiki and love that she keeps them well fed.
-She is active in the community and is starting to share her passion for cooking by hosting private demos and cooking classes.
-She has also signed on as the official Ambassador to Mariano's Fresh Market educating shoppers through her Fine Living program.
-Kiki is co-chair for the Chef's Committee of In Chef's Hands.
+Kiki and her husband, Prince Charming, have four children ages 19 - 9.
+They all enjoy eating as much as Kiki and love that she keeps them well fed.
+Kiki is an Executive Board member and co-chair for the Chef's Committee of In Chef's Hands. www.inchefshands.org

 To reach Kiki for media inquiries, consulting information, the blog or Spotlight Chef